 Trauma insurance pays a lump sum in the event that you suffer a major injury or illness such as heart attack, stroke or cancer or if you injure your knee.
 This insurance cannot be held in super, but is an essential insurance cover that is highly recommended for everyone as it an insurance that many people claim on.

 The first hurdle is getting paid on your super insurance policy when held in a retail/industry fund.
-This may be subject to a medical assessment at the time of claim and in most instances, a claim once paid, cannot be accessed by the insured, as a condition of release such as reaching pension age (5565) must be met for the release of insurance proceeds which are held in a super fund.
+This may be subject to a medical assessment at the time of claim and in most instances, a claim once paid, cannot be accessed by the insured, as a condition of release such as reaching pension age of 60, must be met for the release of insurance proceeds for TPD and Salary continuance policies, which are held in a super fund.
 Where TPD cover is concerned, there may be tax consequences if the claim is before age 50 and or even under age 60.

 Some things to consider with insurance policy structuring:

-Most of these policies can be funded from a SMSF, but buyer beware that funding policies held outside of super using super contributions will dilute your super savings which can be detrimental when seeking super fund lending, as you will not have enough income to service a property loan
+Most of these policies can be funded from a SMSF, but buyer beware that funding policies held outside or inside of super using super contributions can dilute your super savings which can be detrimental to wealth creation and property acquisition strategies.

 Sally is setting up an SMSF and has $150,000 life and TPD in two super funds.
 She has decided to rollover all her super and obtain insurance through her SMSF.
 If something happens to her she is aware that she will have NO insurance during this period.However she applies for her new insurance via her SMSF, while she is setting up her SMSF, before her super rolls over from her retail fund.
 This will leave no gap in coverage and when her new insurance is approved she can complete the rollover of her super thereby ceasing the cover automatically.